dndworld/dndworld.github.io/character-building/cc-rules.md

 If you are using D&D Beyond, these options will be marked with the `[Legacy]` tag.
 !!!

+> For the full list of the allowed and disallowed official materials, please refer to [this doc](https://docs.google.com/spreadsheets/d/15S23RwCXMRJvFKS8d1MRGwSc-58KOAEtkCvUwXiT74k).
+The rest of this page also includes breakdowns of all disallowed materials by race, class, etc.
+ >-  For the full list of allowed races/species, you may alternatively refer to [this doc](https://docs.google.com/spreadsheets/d/17NdHfpGLNMDmOr1dKK4lZJyrYiSAGU9knEPDyamBnVY).

+> Getting access to paid material (Optional)
+> - The players on this server can get access to paid material, sponsored by D&D Beyond and patrons of the server.
+Follow the instructions in the `#ddb-link-request` pins.

+### Disallowed Content:

 !!!warning When a new official material is published, it first needs to be reviewed by our Homebrewer team.
 The new material is considered **banned** until the review process is complete.
 The list of the approved and denied materials will be posted to `#changelog`, followed by the update on this channel.
 !!!